 Not long after my son was born, I sat down to try to write my first novel.
 I had no idea how to write a book but I tried anyway.
+I’d try many ways to get my ideas onto paper; I found writing on a typewriter was particularly effective for me.
+If you want to try this out for yourself and you’re a fan of vintage contraptions over computers, you can find typewriters on hereon.biz to write on.
 It was to have been set in Tasmania, amid the wild temperate rain forests of Australia’s southernmost state.
 Instead, I found myself writing about Derbyshire.
 The fictional voices in my head were English voices, and they kept shouting the Australians down.
 There was a story that had intrigued me for years, of a village that voluntarily quarantined itself to stop the spread of bubonic plague.
 It was this tale, rather than the Australian one, that most wanted to be told.
 When I gave in to the impulse and started to write, it came to me so much more readily than the Tasmanian story.
 The bright shards of Dryden and Pepys, the vast swathes of Shakespeare lodged in my memory, made it easy to hear the cadences, the rhythms, to know the meanings of archaic words without even looking them up.

 The history, the noises of revolution, Civil War and Restoration -I knew that, too, much better than I knew the details of my own country’s past.
 And as the book took shape under my hands, I was, like a sufferer from literary Stockholm syndrome, suddenly and profoundly grateful to my cultural captors.